Informal and Privatized Transit: Incentives, Efficiency and Coordination: Mechanism I: Cross-subsidization

 The constructive proof of Theorem~\ref{thm:cross-subsidies-optimal} implies a natural algorithm to implement any desired driver allocation as an equilibrium.
-First, a public authority computes a target allocation $\x^*$ that maximizes a chosen objective, such as cumulative driver profit or rider welfare.
-It then computes the per-driver profits $\pi_i^* = \pi_i(x_i^*) = \frac{\Lambda_i^M(x_i^*) p_i}{x_i^*}$ using the rider demand function in Equation~\eqref{eq:rider-demand-function} for each route $i$.
-Finally, it sets the transfer vector $\ttau$ that induces $\x^*$ as an equilibrium by solving the linear system of equations derived in Theorem~\ref{thm:cross-subsidies-optimal}'s proof (see Equation~\eqref{eq:lin-eq-cross-subsidies}).
-This procedure implies that the efficacy of cross-subsidization is limited only by the public authority’s ability to compute the allocation $\x^*$.
-As a corollary, the optimal allocations for both cumulative driver profit and rider welfare objectives can be implemented in polynomial time as equilibria via a budget-balanced cross-subsidy scheme.
+First, a central planner computes a target allocation $\x^*$ that maximizes a chosen objective.
+It then computes the per-driver profits $\pi_i^* = \pi_i(x_i^*) = \frac{\Lambda_i^M(x_i^*) p_i}{x_i^*}$ using the demand function in Equation~\eqref{eq:rider-demand-function} for each route $i$.
+Finally, it sets the transfer vector $\ttau$ that induces $\x^*$ as an equilibrium by solving the linear system in Theorem~\ref{thm:cross-subsidies-optimal}'s proof (see Equation~\eqref{eq:lin-eq-cross-subsidies}).
+This procedure implies that the efficacy of cross-subsidies is limited only by the central planner’s ability to compute $\x^*$.
+As a corollary, the cumulative driver profit and rider welfare maximizing allocations can be implemented in polynomial time as equilibria via a budget-balanced cross-subsidy scheme.

-\begin{corollary} For any informal transit instance with a class $\mathcal{L}_V$ of demand functions in Equation~\eqref{eq:rider-demand-function}, let $\x^*$ be the cumulative driver profit or rider welfare-maximizing allocation.
+\begin{corollary} For any informal transit instance with a class $\mathcal{L}_V$ of demand functions, let $\x^*$ be the cumulative driver profit or rider welfare-maximizing allocation.
 Then, there exists a budget-balanced cross-subsidy scheme, computable in polynomial time, that induces $\x^*$ as an equilibrium. \end{corollary} The proof of this result follows by combining Theorem~\ref{thm:cross-subsidies-optimal} with the fact that the rider demand functions in Equation~\eqref{eq:rider-demand-function} are concave quadratic and the feasible set $\Omega$ of driver allocations is convex, enabling the cumulative driver profit and rider welfare maximization problems to be solved in polynomial time.
 Beyond the above algorithmic and computational results, we provide additional properties of the budget-balanced cross-subsidy scheme derived in Theorem~\ref{thm:cross-subsidies-optimal} in Appendix~\ref{apdx:generality-thm-cross-subsidies}, and discuss multiplicity and uniqueness of induced equilibrium outcomes in Appendices~\ref{apdx:discussion-uniqueness} and~\ref{apdx:pf-uniqueness}.